OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 ## Script

-`vintner` can be installed using our installation scripts.
+Vintner can be installed using our installation scripts.
 For the remaining supported platforms and architectures, see the manual installation.

 === "Linux x64/ arm64"